espimarisa/hibiki/README.md

 ## TL;DR

 - Ditch Node.js, use Bun.js
-- Ditch Eris, use Oceanic.js
+- Ditch Eris, use Oceanic.js or Discordeno
 - Ditch RethinkDB, use PostgreSQL
 - Ditch nginx, use Caddy
 - Swap to slash commands (5 years too late)